Wrangelkiez: Geography

 Wrangelkiez covers an area of 45 ha and has a population density of 27,556/km2.

 The area is bordered to the north-west by the Skalitzer Straße road, in the south-west by the Görlitzer Park, in the north-east by the Spree River and in the south-east by the Landwehr Canal.

 Demographics

 Wrangelkiez has an above-average proportion of younger residents; with 34.2% of residents aged 18-35.
 It also has a high proportion of residents born overseas, particularly in other European countries.

 Culture

 Since German reunification the area has undergone gentrification, but remains known for alternative lifestyles and counterculture.
-A number of nightclubs and bars are located within the neighbourhood, with Watergate and Musik & Frieden located on the banks of the Spree.
+A number of nightclubs and bars are located within the neighborhood, which once included the well-known Watergate and Musik & Frieden, located on the banks of the Spree.
 The Ratibor Theater is also found within the district.

 Tabor Church, a church of the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia is located within the neighbourhood.